Fluke (novel)

 Fluke is a novel by British novelist James Herbert.
 First published in 1977, it concerns a dog named Fluke.

 Plot

-The novel starts with the birth of Fluke, a dog who soon realizes that he used to be a man, the book follows Fluke's efforts to find out what happened to him and why he is a dog.
-Soon he starts to remember bits of his previous life and remembers he had a wife and daughter.
-The story follows Fluke's journey to reunite with his family.
-Along the way, he makes friends with a red dog named Rumbo.
+The novel starts with the birth of Fluke, a dog who soon realizes that he used to be a man.
+The book then follows Fluke's efforts to find out what happened to him and why he is a dog.
+Soon he starts to remember bits of his previous life and remembers he had a wife and daughter, and he works to reunite with his family.
+Along the way, he makes friends with a red dog named Rumbo, started life as a human, like Fluke.
 Rumbo is killed when a car in a scrap yard the dogs live in falls on him.
-Fluke appears in numerous Herbert novels.
-Rumbo started life as a human, like Fluke.
-Towards the end of Fluke Rumbo comes back as a Red Squirrel, he later appears in the James Herbert Novels The Magic Cottage and Once.
+Towards the end of Fluke Rumbo comes back as a red squirrel and later appears in the James Herbert novels The Magic Cottage and Once.

 Adaptations in other media

 Fluke was adapted into a film in 1995, starring Samuel L. Jackson and Matthew Modine.